Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable7.md

 # Deliverable 7
 In this deliverable your team will be testing out (and showing your ability) to use the microphone and ultrasonic sensor.
 These components will allow your team to recognize and move toward the frequencies later on.
-In addition, you will start your power supply design–and also for the next 2 deliverables– you will be working on a new power supply for your audio car.
+In addition, you will start your power supply design.
 The final design will be due as part of Deliverable 9.
-As much fun as it is to walk around your audio car with a wired power supply, it would be easier to use batteries.
-The power supply design that you create uses a 9V battery to power your audio car.

 ## Sound Detect(P)